i2p/i2p.www/i2p2www/spec/i2cp.rst

 * The session ID and request ID are those from the HostLookupMessage_.

 * The result code is 0 for success, 1-255 for failure.
-Only 1 is used for failure now, more specific failure codes may be defined in the future.
+  1 indicates a generic failure.
+  As of 0.9.43, the additional failure codes 2-5 were defined to support extended errors for "b33" lookups.
+  See proposals 123 and 149 for additional information.

 .. _msg-MessagePayload: